Want to make your post keyword-targeted, SEO-optimized, and ready to drive more traffic?

 Before you read more, I assume you know about keyword research and how to find keywords to target.
 If not, check out these posts:

-As you can see, a lot has changed over the past several years.
-While you can clearly see from this infographic that off-page SEO is important, on-page SEO should not be neglected.
+A lot has changed over the past several years.
+While off-page SEO is important, on-page SEO should not be neglected.

 In particular, the golden rule still applies: